gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### General

-   It is RECOMMENDED that the DTLS Connection Index is not included in the DTLS records as it is need, the CRYPTO chunk indicates which DTLS connection this is intended for using the DCI bits.
+   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is not need, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.

    The DTLS record length field is normally not needed as the CRYPTO Chunk provides a length field unless multiple records are put in same chunk payload.
+If multiple DTLS records are included in one CRYPTO chunk payload the DTLS record length field MUST be present in all but hte last.

    Sequence number size can be adapted based on how quickly it wraps.

 ### DTLS 1.2

-Is renegotiation allowed?
+DTLS 1.2 {{RFC6347}} Renogitiation MUST NOT be used.
+It provides no benefit over establishing a new DTLS connecition and increases the implenentation requirements.

 ### DTLS 1.3

-Key-Update MAY be used
+DTLS 1.3 {{RFC9147}} Key-Update mechanism MAY be used.
+Usable to avoid packets limits related to key usage where other requirements does not yet require mutual re-authentication or forward secrecy.

 # Establishing DTLS in SCTP

-   This section specifies how DTLS in SCTP is established after Protected Association Parameter with DTLS1.2 or DTLS1.3 as protection engine has been negotiated in the Init and Init-ACK exchange per {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+   This section specifies how DTLS in SCTP is established after Protected Association Parameter with DTLS 1.2 or DTLS 1.3 as protection engine has been negotiated in the Init and Init-ACK exchange per {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.